SweetSue's Cannabis Oil Study Hall

 I still need to source some of the Lecithin and get access to an oven for 24 hours to do this... almost there.

 Good morning Depressed.
-You know, we're gonna have to talk about this user name that reinforces the sense of desperation. :love: Expectation is everything when you work with the Endocannabinoid system.
+You know, we're gonna have to talk about this user name that reinforces the sense of desperation. :Love: Expectation is everything when you work with the Endocannabinoid system.
 The system doesn't know the difference between reality and what you tell it.
 It believes what your feeling are telling it and acts accordingly.
 It functions from the level of feeling, and as such it behoves us to talk to it in positive terms.
 Just a thought I wanted to share.
 Please don't read any judgement into it.
-I don't judge. :hug:
+I don't judge. :hugs:

 It's interesting that you get an anxiety reaction with the mix.
 You will get a different effect with the infused oil, but I'd suggest you test out your theory and mix your strains heavier on the side of THC and see how that effects you vaping first.
 The standard rule is if the ratios don't do it for you, flip them the other way and see how that is.